six-two/mkdocs-crosslink-plugin/README.md

     - If disabled `path/index.md` will be mapped to `path/index.html` and `path/test.md` will be mapped to `path/test.html`.

+Starting with version 0.0.2 there is also a builtin `local` crosslink, which can be used to reference files in the current site, similar to other autolink tools.

 On your pages you can reference links and images to other sites with the `x-SITE_NAME:FILE_NAME` syntax.
 For example to load the image `my-image.png` somewhere from the `https://example.com/` (crosslink `example`) you would use the syntax:
 ```markdown